 The BJP's inability to expand its vote share and its abysmal record in state elections have clearly worried the party's leadership.
-Since 1998 when the BJP came to power, the Congress has defeated the BJP or its allies in Maharashtra, 60 Madhya Pradesh (where a Congress government was re-elected), Rajasthan, Karnataka, Assam, Punjab and Delhi and Manipur.
+Since 1998, when the BJP came to power, the Congress has defeated the BJP or its allies in Maharashtra, Madhya Pradesh (where a Congress government was re-elected), Rajasthan, Karnataka, Assam, Punjab and Delhi and Manipur.
 Other parties have defeated the BJP or its regional ally in Bihar (again winning re-election) and Tamil Nadu.
-In faction.
+In Uttar Pradesh, the main prize, a BJP government was defeated but became a junior partner in a coalition government after the elections.
+After elections to several states in February 2002 Gujarat was the only large state where the BJP was in power without coalition partners, and in Gujarat the Congress had recently won local elections handily.